varasys/paczfs/README.md

 # Getting Started

-To download paczfs and install the dependencies, run the following as root from within a bare metal or virtual machine booted into an ArchLinux installation (not from the ArchLinux boot iso directly).

-Note that this will install a full development environment to compile the zfs kernel drivers and only needs to be done once.
+To download paczfs from the github master repository:

 ```
 curl -LO https://raw.githubusercontent.com/varasys/paczfs/master/paczfs
-pacman -Syy
-pacman -S --needed --noconfirm bash pacman coreutils util-linux gptfdisk \
-	parted dosfstools zfs-dkms zfs-utils-common
 ```
 To create an image using default settings run the following (but don't run it yet, at least read to the end of this section):

 ```
 ./paczfs
 ```
+If any dependancies are not installed, you will be prompted for confirmation to install them (use the `-I` option to suppress the prompt).

 This will create an image file named "paczfs-${SUFFIX}.img" (where the `SUFFIX=$( date +%s)` to act as a sort of timestamp) which will be a 20 GB sparse file (using about 900MB actual space).

 A customized image file can be created by specifying a configuration file to do things such as copy ssh keys, change keyboard layouts, create VDI, QCOW, or QCOW2 images or to write the image directly to a block device (such as directly to a hard drive) instead of a file.